open-sauced/docs/docs/features/contributor-insights.md

 There are three ways to add a list:

 1. **Explore Contributors**: Use our explore tool to find contributors and create your list.
-2. **Sync your GitHub Team**: Connect to your GitHub to create a Contributor Insight Pagefrom a team in your organization.
+2. **Sync your GitHub Team**: Connect to your GitHub to create a Contributor Insight Page from a team in your organization.
 3. **Import your GitHub Following**:
    Connect to your GitHub to create a Contributor Insight Pagewith all the contributors you follow.